Engelsk (master)

 The program runs over four semesters and starts in the autumn.

 You can choose to take the second semester as an exchange student at one of our partner universities in the UK, USA, Australia or New Zealand.
-An exchange stay gives you valuable cultural experience, linguistic training, new professional insights and experiences for life.
+An exchange stay gives you valuable cultural experience, linguistic training, new professional insight and experiences for life.

-You can continue within academic research by taking a research degree (PhD)
+You can continue within academic research by taking a research degree (Ph.D.)

-Questions about the course?
+Questions about the study?

 Telephone: +47 55 58 93 70